-a.
-The aim of reporting is to provide the commander with a risk assessment and recommendations.
+1. The aim of reporting is to provide the commander with a risk assessment and recommendations.

-b.
-The reporting described in this chapter is designed for level III and IV Medical Evaluation.
+2. The reporting described in this chapter is designed for level III and IV Medical Evaluation.
 It may also serve as template for level I and II.

-c.
-The reporting is based on the outcome of key questions (Annex E - AQ mission essential and supporting questions and Annex B main questions).
+3. The reporting is based on the outcome of key questions (Annex E - AQ mission essential and supporting questions and Annex B (page Error!
+Bookmark not defined.) main questions).
 All types of questions are related to personnel, material or procedures.

-d.
-The results should be collectively analyzed by the MET using all available data to develop an evaluation of the units' ability to provide the defined capability.
+4. The results should be collectively analysed by the MET using all available data to develop an evaluation of the units' ability to provide the defined capability.
 The MET will identify to the MMU commander deficiencies or risks to provide the required capability and allow the MMU commander the opportunity to address, or indicate how the identified deficiencies will be addressed.
 The MET will then provide a written evaluation on the defined capability of the MMU.
 It is the responsibility of the MET to formulate and complete the evaluation report.